 Returning to old relationships for me felt empty and thoughtless because I knew it wasn’t going anywhere, and for me, it lacked fulfillment.

 Family of Origin Stuff

 In therapy, I also dealt with a lot of things I never knew I needed to deal with related to my family.

 But it was surprising to me how much even small things had an impact on how I made both good AND bad decisions in my adulthood.

 I won’t go into this too much now because I could go into a lot of detail, but what I CAN tell you is that the book “Habits of a Happy Brain” does an awesome job at explaining how to resolve many of these issues and behaviors with very simple steps.

 What I learned in that book reminded me a LOT of what I learned in therapy.

-One thing I didn’t love about BetterHelp was that the cost isn’t very transparent.
-In the video below I mention that I got a free week (more on that later), but you don’t automatically get a free week when you sign up.
+In a video I created I mention that I got a free week (more on that later), but you don’t automatically get a BetterHelp free trial when you sign up.